UCR-CS-Ed-team/PBA-Offline/README.md

 ```
 This student first submitted 26 lines, then 24 lines and changed more than 50% of the lines from the first, then submitted 3 very similar runs, then 26 lines and changed more than 50% of the lines from the last.

+#### Time Trail

-- **Time Trail**: A visualization of the time in minutes between submissions for a student's development history.
+A visualization of the time in minutes between submissions for a student's development history.
 Submissions that were just to test the code (not for points) are denoted as `-`.
 Breaks (>30 min since last run) are denoted by `/`.
 For example:

 ```
 ---0,1 / 0,8